Blood Glucose Test

 - The hemoglobin A1c test and the oral glucose tolerance test (OGTT) are other tests used to look at blood sugar levels.
 The A1c test can be used to estimate your average blood sugar level over the past 2 to 3 months.
 The OGTT is commonly used to diagnose diabetes that occurs during pregnancy (gestational diabetes).

 - Check for diabetes that occurs during pregnancy (gestational diabetes).

 - Determine if an abnormally low blood sugar level (hypoglycemia) is present.
 A test to measure blood levels of insulin and a protein called C-peptide may be done along with a blood glucose test to determine the cause of hypoglycemia.

 Fasting blood sugar (FBS)

-If you have diabetes, you may be asked to wait until you have had your blood tested before taking your morning dose of insulin or diabetes medicine.
-You may have a random blood sugar test instead, which will not require an 8-hour fast.
+If you have diabetes, you may be asked to wait until you have had your blood tested before you take your morning dose of insulin or diabetes medicine.

-No special preparation is required before having a random blood sugar or A1c test.
+No special preparation is needed before having a random blood sugar test.

 How It Is Done